Ladysnake/Ladysnake.github.io/wiki/illuminations.md

 They are split into general settings and biome specific customization.

-It is recommended to use [mod menu](https://www.curseforge.com/minecraft/mc-mods/modmenu) for the configuration, although it is possible to use the configuration files in your ".minecraft" folder.
+It is recommended to use [mod menu](https://www.curseforge.com/minecraft/mc-mods/modmenu) for the configuration, although it is possible to use the configuration files in your ".minecraft" folder too.

 ### General Settings